rescience-c/articles/README.md

 `ZENODO_SANDBOX_TOKEN` while the true token must be stored in `ZENODO_TOKEN`.

-The actual publication is a two steps process because you need to reserve a DOI from Zenodo and to communicate it to the author in order for her to update the PDF and the metadata with the relevant DOI.
+The actual publication is a two steps process because you need to reserve a DOI from Zenodo and a new article number and to communicate them to the author in order for her to update the PDF and the metadata with the relevant DOI and article number.
 Once this is done (and that you have the updated PDF and the full metadata file), you can actual publish the article on both Zenodo and Github.

 #### Reserve a DOI from Zenodo